 - Using wild (indigenous) yeast fermentation and wild ML fermentation

-- Extended maceration for Pinot Noir, where the skins remain on the wine during fermentation for addition tannin and flavor extraction
+- Extended maceration for Pinot Noir, where the skins remain in the wine after primary fermentation for addition tannin and flavor extraction

 - Keeping all the lots separate during fermentation as well as barrel aging in order to find the best blends